The Moto G6 shouldn't be this good and still cost $249

 The overall result would be a phone that looks decidedly 2018 but with pretty much everything we loved about last year's Moto G5 Plus.
 And that's exactly what the Moto G6 is.

 Last year's Moto G5 Plus hit a sweet spot between features, design, performance and price.
-The Moto G6 ($260 at Amazon.com) hits most of those, but misses with a shorter battery life.
+The Moto G6 hits most of those, but misses with a shorter battery life.

 The Moto G6 looks sleek and modern.
 It has a groomed slicked-back hair vibe that makes it look anything but affordable.
-And despite having shorter battery life than last year's Moto G5 ($160 at Amazon.com) and G5 Plus, I thoroughly enjoyed the Moto G6, especially when I remembered that it costs $249, £219, AU$399 -- that's crazy-affordable compared to the $1,000 iPhone X.
+And despite its shorter battery life than last year's Moto G5 and G5 Plus, the Moto G6 is thoroughly enjoyable especially when I remembered that it costs $249, £219, AU$399 -- that's crazy affordable compared to the $1,000 iPhone X.

 Roughly the same size as the Moto G5 Plus, the Moto G6 has thinner bezels and a back glass that curves at the edge for a comfortable grip.
-Like nearly every phone with a glass back, it collects more fingerprints than an episode of CSI: Crime Scene Investigation.
-But I really like this new design especially because the Moto G6 doesn't look like a "cheap" phone.
+Like nearly every phone with a glass back, it collects more fingerprints than the stars of CSI.
+But I love this new design because it means the Moto G6 doesn't look like a "cheap" phone.

-If you're outside the US and your budget has some wiggle room, the Moto G6 Plus deserves a strong look.
-And if the Moto G6's body styling isn't up your alley, check out last year's Moto G5S Plus ($289 at Amazon.com).
+If you're outside the US and your budget has some wiggle room, the Moto G6 Plus deserves a serious look.
+And if the Moto G6's body styling isn't up your alley, check out last year's Moto G5S Plus.

 Moto G6, G6 Plus, G6 Play: What's the difference?